mburakunuvar/Docker-Kubernetes-Samples/9-Deployment-on-AmazonECS/part 2-Single Container on ECS/part2-commands.md

 - Launch Type
 - Memory , CPUD

+"A task definition is a blueprint for your application, and describes one or more containers through attributes.
+Some attributes are configured at the task level but the majority of attributes are configured per container."

 #### ECS Service :

 how to execute task

 - Load Balancer

+"A service allows you to run and maintain a specified number (the "desired count") of simultaneous instances of a task definition in an ECS cluster."

 #### ECS Cluster

 overall network, in order to group multiple containers in one cluster

+"The infrastructure in a Fargate cluster is fully managed by AWS.
+Your containers run without you managing and configuring individual Amazon EC2 instances."

 # re-run updated image